y-lapeyre/Shamrock/CODE_OF_CONDUCT.md

 * Other conduct which could reasonably be considered inappropriate in a professional setting

+## Our stance on crediting the right people

+Shamrock is a living code.
+We encourage users to contribute to the code, and interect with the process of development.
+We understand that developping code takes time and effort, and we want this effort to be recognized and credited fairly.

+In the documentation, users
+will find an exhaustive list of features, the developper(s) in charge of these features, as well as their development status: unimplemented, work in progress, in testing or development ready.
+When a solver/feature is production ready, the documentation points to the article where the method is detailed.

+When using a part of the code marked as production ready, and that has an article published about it, the user must cite the article related to this part of the code.

+When using a part of the code marked as production ready, and that has not yet an article published about it, the user must absolutely get in touch with the designated developper.
+A user is not allowed to publish results using a feature/solver of the code that has no article written about it without involving the developer of that feature/solver as a co-author.

+When using a part of the code not marked as production ready, the user must absolutely get in touch with the developper of the feature/solver.
+Any article published using this part of the code will have to be published with the developper as a co-author, as the methods and tests will have to be detailed.

+Any breach of these rules will result in a ban from the Shamrock community, which means no more access to the Discord nor the GitHub repository, and no more technical support of any kind.
+Depending on the gravity of the breach, legal actions may be pursued if deems necessary.

 ## Enforcement Responsibilities

 Community leaders are responsible for clarifying and enforcing our standards of